|The coat of arms of |

 3d.
 Juana de Quiñones

-4. Margarita Sarmiento de Olivera, who married Alonso de Rueda Rosales (b.1605) and bore his children and also had an illegitimate child, see above.
+4. Margarita Sarmiento de Olivera (died c.1660 in Moncora), who married Alonso de Rueda Rosales (1605?-1681) and bore his children and also had an illegitimate daughter, seen above.

 5. Leonor Sarmiento de Olivera, who married a Spaniard named Francisco Mantilla de los Ríos y Palacios (1608-1679), founder of the city of Girón, Santander, Colombia in 1630, had at least six children: